oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 3. To expand / collapse a parent menu item, click an arrow in front of it.

 .. image:: /user/img/system/frontend_menu/frontend_menu_edit.png
+   :alt: Numbers that define the actions you can do to frontend menu items described above

 .. _doc-config-menus-actions-draganddrop-frontend: